Walter S. Grant: Start of career

 Grant was assigned to the 6th Cavalry Regiment, and was immediately posted to the Philippines to take part in the Philippine–American War and the China Relief Expedition, which was the U.S. response to the Boxer Rebellion.
 In the Philippines, he was credited with the August 1901 capture of Martin Cabrera, a leader of the anti-U.S. insurgency.
 Grant was promoted to first lieutenant in February 1901.

 After returning to the United States, Grant was assigned to the 3rd Cavalry Regiment, and served as aide-de-camp to Brigadier Generals William August Kobbé and Camillo C. C. Carr, successive commanders of the Department of Dakota.
 In 1905, he was posted to the Philippines with the 3rd Cavalry, and he was assigned as aide-de-camp to Major General Charles L. Hodges, who successively commanded the Department of the Visayas in the Philippines, and the Department of Dakota and Department of the Lakes in the United States.
 He was promoted to captain in March 1911.
 After his promotion, he performed duty with the 3rd Cavalry on the Texas-Mexico border.

 In 1914, Grant completed the Army School of the Line as an honor graduate.
 He next served with the 9th Cavalry Regiment at Camp Harry J. Jones, Arizona, then the 3rd Cavalry at Fort Sam Houston, Texas.
 In 1915, he graduated from the United States Army Command and General Staff College, after which he was detailed to the Signal Corps.
-As commander a company in the 1st Telegraph Battalion, then commander of the battalion, he performed Texas-Mexico border duty during the Pancho Villa Expedition.
+As commander of a company in the 1st Telegraph Battalion, then commander of the battalion, he performed Texas-Mexico border duty during the Pancho Villa Expedition.
 From February to June 1917, he was assistant Signal officer on the staff of the Department of the East.